gaelazzo/myKode_Backend/jsDataQuery.md

       	expect(g(x)).toBeFalsy();
     });

-Here f and g are the function that compares the field named 'a' of the argument with the constant 1.
+Here f and g are the function that compare the field named 'a' of the argument with the constant 1.

 ![](https://travis-ci.org/gaelazzo/jsDataQuery.svg?branch=master)